salmonkarp/tp/docs/index.md

 ![Ui](images/Ui.png)

-**CalcConnect is a contact management application designed specifically for MA1521 tutors to efficiently organize and manage student information..**
+**CalcConnect is a contact management application designed specifically for MA1521 tutors to efficiently organize and manage student information.**

 While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).